inpsyde/multilingual-press/readme.txt

 Multilingual websites with WordPress Multisite

 == Description ==
-By using the powerful WordPress Multilingual-Press plugin it´s much easier to build multilingual sites and run them with WordPress' multisite feature.
-To get going with this plugin, you need to setup a WordPress multisite installation first.
-Check the Codex for more infos on this topic: codex.wordpress.org/Create_A_Network](http://codex.wordpress.org/Create_A_Network).
+By using this free powerful WordPress Multilingual-Press plugin it´s much easier to **build multilingual sites** and run them with WordPress' multisite feature.
+To get going with this plugin, you need to setup a WordPress multisite installation first
+(check the Codex for more infos on this topic: http://codex.wordpress.org/Create_A_Network).
 Each site/blog can then be attributed to a different language.
 Simply write a post or page in one language and Multilingual-Press will automatically create a duplication of it in the other sites/blogs.
 These new posts and pages are interlinked and are easily accessible via the post/page editor screen - you can switch back and forth to translate them!
 Multilingual-Press is WordPress conform, easy to install and doesn't make any changes to the WordPress core.
 It doesn't harm your website's performance.
+We also offer a [Multilingual-Press Pro Version](http://marketpress.com/product/multilingual-press-pro/), which includes additional features (see list below).

+= Available languages =
+* english (standard)
+* french / français (fr_FR)
+* german / deutsch (de_DE)
+* russian / pоссия (ru_RU)
+* simplified chinese (zh_CN)

 = doodleinnovation =
 We Plugin authors support in their leisure time our free Plugins.
 Please understand that we can't respond immediately.
 Please have a little patience and ask friendly, businesslike.
+If you need faster support: please get the [Multilingual-Press Pro Version](http://marketpress.com/product/multilingual-press-pro/).
+Beside the additional features (listed below) you get first class support on our helpdesks.

 Please give us feedback, contribute and file technical bugs on [GitHub Repo](https://github.com/inpsyde/multilingual-press).